-NBI Course: School Law: Handling Mental Health Issues
+NBI Course—School Law: Handling Mental Health Issues

 Mental health issues in schools extend beyond special education classrooms, and each school professional needs to have a clear idea of what the law requires and how to comply with the plethora of regulations and procedures.
 In this engaging instruction by the National Business Institute (NBI), experienced practitioners including Franczek’s Kathryn Vander Broek share their methods of preventing student neglect and discrimination, and their hard-won resolution approaches.

 Kathy presents the first two modules of the course, which serves as a focused school law guide to student mental health to help every student get the best possible education.
-More information about the course is available here.

 - School Legal Obligations Regarding Student Mental Health